alejandrochang/StudyGuideNotes/javascript.md

 Closure allows a function to access variables from an enclosing scope even after it leaves the scope in which it was declared

 ### Formally define a Javascript closure
-Variables defined outside the scope of a function that are used in the function
+Variables defined outside the scope of a function that are used in the function.

 ### Give an example of a closure
 ```js